Go-Coach: April 2021

 In April 2021, the Go2 service area was expanded to serve West Kingsdown, East Hill, Fairseat and Stansted.

 A limited Sunday service was also introduced on the service covering Sevenoaks, Swanley and West Kingsdown.

 At the same time, a number of Go-Coach fixed line bus services in Sevenoaks were reintroduced and Go2 again operates alongside these.

 January 2023

 In January 2023, a number of major changes were made to Go2 in response to a reduction in funding from Kent County Council.
 The service was scaled back to operate on weekdays and Saturdays from 06:00-19:00 only, with the Sunday service being withdrawn.
 In addition, the operating area was reduced, no longer serving Swanley, Edenbridge or West Kingsdown.

 Operating area

 As of January 2023, the key areas served by the Go2 service include: Sevenoaks Town Centre, Sevenoaks Weald, Ide Hill, Westerham, Sundridge, Brasted, Chipstead, Dunton Green, Knockholt, Halstead, Shoreham, Otford, Godden Green, Seal and Kemsing.

-Go2 Ebbsfleet
+Go2 Ebbsfleet Valley

-Go2 has been operating in Ebbsfleet since 3rd February 2025.
+Go2 has been operating in the Ebbsfleet Valley zone since 3 February 2025.